tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ## Installing Flask

-Assuming you've got Python 3 installed on your local development machine, let's create a virtual environment and install Flask in it.
+Assuming you've got Python 3 installed on your local development machine, let's create a [virtual environment][^venv] and install Flask in it.
 For this demonstration, we'll be using `Python 3.8`.
 Run the following commands on your terminal based on your operating system:

 ### Linux / MacOS: